smcalilly/smcalilly.github.io/_posts/2024-12-23-i-sell-sweet-potatoes-on-the-internet.md

 Before contacting the big sweet potato farmers, I hit up some of the small farmers I know.
 I emailed Will Reed at Native Son in Tupelo.
 He was one of the first farmers in Mississippi to start an organic CSA farm and he knows everybody.
 He didn't have enough crop to supply me, but he told me to call the organic sweet potato farmer Caleb Englert.
 "He has a good crop," Will said.

 I already knew about that farmer.
-I read about him in a recent issue of the Mississippi Market Bulletin, the monthly newspaper that reports on Mississippi's agriculture economy.
+I read about him in a recent issue of the *Mississippi Market Bulletin*, the monthly newspaper that reports on Mississippi's agriculture economy.
 They published a front page piece about Mississippi sweet potatoes to align with the fall harvest.
 He's a major organic grower in Vardaman and the President of the [Mississippi Sweet Potato Council](http://www.mssweetpotato.org/home.html).
 Based on the article, this farmer seemed like the ideal person to work with.

 I called him and heard his thick Calhoun County accent that I hadn't heard in probably a year.
 It took a second for my brain to remember how to understand.
 I have an accent but it ain't that thick, and it decays each day that I don't live in the south.
 He interrupted me and was like, "Sorry I's getting in the truck and the bluetooth thang always messes it up."
 He told me that he could sell me organic Beauregards but didn't have the other varieties that I needed.
 I told him that I might call him back.